-Note: In the above example, we define a top-level window consisting of a vbox (named "top") with 4 layers: a hbox ("menu"), hpanel ("hpnl"), a workspace ("toolbar") and another hbox ("status").
-The main horizontal panel of three containers: a workspace ("left") with a width of 300 pixels, a vbox ("main", 700 pixels) and a workspace ("right", 400 pixels).
-The "left" workspace is pre-populated with an "Info" tab containing a vertical panel of two workspaces: "uleft" and "lleft" with heights of 300 and 430 pixels, respectively.
+In the above example, we define a top-level window consisting of a vbox (named "top") with 4 layers: a hbox ("menu"), hpanel ("hpnl"), a workspace ("toolbar") and another hbox ("status").
+The main horizontal panel ("hpnl") has three containers: a workspace ("left"), a vbox ("main") and a workspace ("right").
+The "left" workspace is pre-populated with an "Info" tab containing a vertical panel of two workspaces: "uleft" and "lleft" (upper and lower left).
 The "right" workspace is pre-populated with a "Dialogs" tab containing an empty workspace.
-The "main" vbox is configured with three rows of workspaces: "channels", "cbar" and "readout".
+The "main" vbox is configured with four rows of workspaces: "channels", "cbar", "readout" and "operations".